Gazebo where Ohio officer killed Tamir Rice moves to Chicago

 FILE - In this Wednesday, Sept.
 14, 2016 file photo, workers scrape shingles from the gazebo where 12-year-old Tamir Rice was fatally shot by a Cleveland police officer, as crews prepare to dismantle the gazebo ... more

-CLEVELAND (AP) — The gazebo where a 12-year-old black boy was fatally shot by a white policeman in Cleveland is being rebuilt in Chicago as a temporary memorial and meeting spot.
+CLEVELAND (AP) — The gazebo where black 12-year-old Tamir Rice was fatally shot by a white policeman in Cleveland is being rebuilt in Chicago as a temporary memorial and meeting spot.

-Crews dismantled the gazebo in 2016, nearly two years after Tamir Rice's death.
+Crews dismantled the gazebo in 2016, nearly two years after Tamir's death.
 Cleveland.com reports the reconstructed version will be unveiled Sunday in Chicago outside an arts gallery and community space called Stony Island Arts Bank.

 Tamir's mother, Samaria Rice, initially wanted the gazebo destroyed but now considers it a piece of history.
 She says she's glad she changed her mind.